Bilal2453/coro-docs/docs/coro-fs.md

 layout: doc
 ---

-# Documentation
+# coro-fs

 Documentation for the module [coro-fs](https://github.com/luvit/lit/blob/master/deps/coro-fs.lua), version 2.2.4.

-[coro-fs](https://github.com/luvit/lit/blob/master/deps/coro-fs.lua) is a library for asynchronous non-blocking filesystem manipulations while keeping the sync style of your code, making use of Lua coroutines.
+[coro-fs](https://github.com/luvit/lit/blob/master/deps/coro-fs.lua) is a library for asynchronous non-blocking filesystem operations that keeps the synchronous code style, making use of Lua coroutines.

-Luvit's built-in `fs` module already has asynchronous non-blocking operations (the calls not suffixed with `Sync`, as `Sync` calls *are* blocking!) but they use the ugly callbacks!
+Luvit's built-in `fs` module already has asynchronous non-blocking operations (the calls not suffixed with `Sync`, as `Sync` calls *will* block a thread in the threadpool!) but they use the ugly callbacks!

 Note: that by choosing to do asynchronous FS, you are making a tradeoff.
-First Luvit (and coro-fs) uses Libuv for filesystem IO, while the synchronous blocking calls in the Luvit `fs` API (e.x. `fs.writeFileSync`) will block the main thread (when executed outside of a luv callback), they *still* allow other I/O operations to happen, and the event loop can still tick just fine, this is because Libuv has a threadpool which all I/O happens in (by default 4 threads and can be changed with the `UV_THREADPOOL_SIZE` environment variable).
+First off, Luvit (and coro-fs) uses Libuv for filesystem IO, while the synchronous blocking calls in the Luvit `fs` API (e.x. `fs.writeFileSync`) will block the main thread (when executed outside of a luv callback), they *still* allow other I/O operations to happen, and the event loop can still tick just fine, this is because Libuv has a threadpool which all I/O happens in (by default 4 threads and can be changed with the `UV_THREADPOOL_SIZE` environment variable).
 So you can aboslutely be doing 4 blocking reads/writes (by default) before you actually run into issues where you need asynchronous FS.
 For example, if you are running a web server where you read a file and send it back, it is possible that you could receive 4 connections at the same time, they all concurrently read some file and send the responses back without interrupting each other.
-The tradeoff you make by using asynchronous FS is performance, synchronous I/O are much faster but they block a thread in the threadpool, while asynchronous I/O is much slower but won't block any threads.
+The tradeoff you make by using asynchronous FS is performance, synchronous I/O is much faster but it blocks a thread in the threadpool, while asynchronous I/O is much slower but won't block any threads.
 Unless you are running a very busy server, I can't imagine you need asynchronous FS!

 Another Note: Luvit built-in async fs *ALREADY* has coroutine support which achieve a similar purpose to this module:
 ```lua